ssolie/chicken/README.md

 # chicken
-Python version of the infamous chicken program
+Python version of the infamous chicken program.
+Also known as chicken pie.